Grammar Quiz

 • Are they going to marry next week?

-• When are you going to start study?
+• When are you going to start studying?

-The future simple tense is used to express an action that is to take place in the future.
+The future simple tense is used to express an action that will take place in the future.
 This tense describes things that haven’t happened yet.
 To make promises, to tell a fact in the future, or to describe unplanned actions.

 • We will walk to work.